 If you haven’t hired a car, Uber or Lyft is a great way to get around and some do have car seats.
 Alternatively, if you are in the International Drive resort area, you can use a service like the i-ride hop on hop off bus which operates from 8:00 AM to 10:30 PM and stops at premium outlets and many key attractions with unlimited rides.
 Check out the pass details here.

 Outdoor Activities in Orlando and Nearby

-1. Ride a horse along one of the best trails in the area with Florida Wildlife Horseback Safari
+Ride along one of the best trails in the area with Florida Wildlife Horseback Safari

 The great thing about visiting Boggy Creek, is it’s not ‘just’ an airboat ride.
-Although that experience is thrilling, whilst you wait kids can go prospecting for fossils and semi precious stones. $6 for a huge bucket to sift through and discover ‘treasure’.
+Although that experience is thrilling, whilst you wait kids can go prospecting for fossils and semi precious stones. $7.95 for a huge bucket to sift through and discover ‘treasure’ you get to keep.

 Ours included a huge chunk of amethyst and shark teeth!
 Also check out the baby alligator creche and experience the past Native American way of life.

 The actual airboat ride was thrilling for all of us.
 We spotted 4 alligators, an eagle, a heron amongst other natural wildlife.

 - If you have a really tiny baby it is probably not suitable as you need to wear ear defenders.